Mo-MR-123/Mutual-Inconsistency-Detection-In-Distributed-Systems/README.md

 docker run -it --rm group-7-midd ./sbt
 ```

 Create and run 24 sites in the distributed system using `run` command in sbt shell.
-This created 10 sites with the names Site0, Site1, ..., Site9.
+This creates 24 sites with the names Site0, Site1, ..., Site23.

 ```
 > run 24